Student Life and Services

 All health records and health-related information are held in strict confidence.
 No information may be released unless the student signs a release of information form.
 Quibin Student Health Services is required to report the incidence of certain communicable diseases to the New Hampshire Department of Public Health.
 However, individual patient names are not included in this reporting.

-The Career Development staff provides assistance and counsel regarding career planning efforts including pursuit of employment.
-Print and online resources provide information on target industries and occupations, potential employers, job seeking techniques, and general career planning.
-Programs, workshops, and individual counseling sessions are offered to assist students in the career decision-making process, as well as in job search strategies (e.g. resume writing and interviewing skills).
-Individual videotaped mock interview sessions can be scheduled.
-An annual job fair is held during the spring semester.
-This job fair is sponsored by the New Hampshire University and University Council (NHCUC), of which Rivier University is a member.
-Students are encouraged to take advantage of this annual event.
-Career Development is located in the Learning Commons.
-Visit our web site at http:/www.rivier.edu/cardev or contact us: (603) 897-8246 or firstname.lastname@example.org.
+The Career Development Center provides career advising to students beginning freshman year and beyond to help them make the most of their Rivier experience and to prepare them for their future career.
+Programs, workshops, and individual career advising sessions are offered to assist students in the career decision-making process, as well as in internship and job search strategies such as resume writing and interviewing skills.
+Print and online resources provide information on target industries and occupations, potential employers, job search techniques, and general career planning.
+An annual job fair sponsored by the New Hampshire College and University Council (NHCUC) of which Rivier University is a member, is held during the spring semester.
+Students are strongly encouraged to take advantage of this annual event.
+The Career Development Center is located in the Learning Commons.
+Visit our website at www.riviier.edu/cdland.aspx or contact us: (603) 897-8345 or email@example.com

 Muldoon Health and Fitness Center (HFC)